-Amadeus Auditorium Design (AAD) was established to provide an alternative means by which clients in the education sector could seek a different approach to either the refurbishing or creation of performance spaces.
+Amadeus Auditorium Design (AAD Ltd) was established to provide clients in the education sector with an innovative approach to either the refurbishment or creation of performance spaces.

-We consider how the space can be used and viewed from an acoustic and aesthetic criterion.
+Our experienced team can recognise how the space will be used and viewed from acoustic and aesthetic criteria.
 Considerations include practical planning, health & safety, audience capacities, lighting, air circulation, curtaining, staging and of course, sound management.
-Our main driver – Design from inside to out.
+Our main objective is to design the space from the inside out.

-The comfort of the performer and audience is of paramount importance along with a desire to ensure that the space is sympathetically designed with existing features.
+The comfort of the performer and audience is of paramount importance in any auditorium, along with an obligation to ensure that the space is sympathetically designed with the existing features of the venue.

-On many occasions we have visited schools where the existing facility does not work.
+On many occasions we have visited a site where the existing facility ‘does not work’.

 - The space is the wrong shape or size; too compressed, too high, to low, too wide, too narrow.

-- The space is sufficient, but the acoustics are awful.
-If a "Drama", the cast have to shout, or whisper, or a combination of both depending where they are on-stage.
-If Orchestral or Choral the acoustic is too dry.
+- The space is sufficient, but the acoustics are awful: If staging a drama, the cast have to shout, or whisper, or a combination of both depending where they are on-stage.
+For orchestral or choral productions the acoustic is too dry.
 The audience either cannot hear or they are deafened; and the overall sound is dreadful.
-There are areas within the Hall/Auditorium that are great to site, others to be avoided at all costs.
+There are areas within the hall/auditorium that are great to sit, others to be avoided at all costs.

-- The seating is uncomfortable; this encourages movement and creates an unsettling sound across the space.
+- The seating is uncomfortable; this encourages movement and creates an unsettling sound across the space (thus raising the ‘noise floor’).
 Lines-of-sight are poor, accessibility is limited, means of escape are limited and/or potentially hazardous.

-- Air circulation either guarantees overheating or that everyone freezes, or that mechanical handling for air circulation is so noisy so as to be distracting.
-Or there is no air circulation and the audience fall asleep.
+- Air circulation either guarantees overheating or that everyone freezes, or that mechanical handling for air circulation is so noisy it becomes distracting.
+Or there is no air circulation and the audience fall asleep!

-- Noise from outside the auditorium transmit; sirens, and motor cycles are the worst offenders, but there are al manner of interruptions & distractions to manage.
+- Noise from outside the auditorium carries inside; sirens, and motorcycles are the worst offenders, but there are all manner of interruptions/distractions to consider and manage.

-- Access to exits & amenities is poor.
-Disability of any description has not been considered, or if it has not properly installed and/or signed.
+- Access to exits and amenities is poor.
+Accessibility of any description has not been considered, or if it has not properly installed and/or signed.

 - Visitor traffic is not planned.
 A crush builds quickly particularly during intervals when there is least time.